Saudi sentences five to death, three to jail over Khashoggi murder

 The prosecutor had said Qahtani acted in coordination with deputy intelligence chief Ahmed al-Asiri, who he said had ordered Khashoggi’s repatriation from Turkey and that the lead negotiator on the ground then decided to kill him.

-Both men were dismissed from their positions but while Asiri went on trial, Qahtani did not.
+Both men were dismissed from their positions but while Asiri was tried, Qahtani was not.

 On Monday Shalaan said Asiri has been tried and released due to insufficient evidence, and Qahtani had been investigated but was not charged and had been released.

+Shalaan also said the Saudi consul-general to Turkey at the time, Mohammed al-Otaibi, had been freed after Turkish witnesses said Otaibi had been with them on the day of the crime.
+Two weeks ago, the United States barred Otaibi from entering the country.

+Sources familiar with the matter told Reuters last year that Maher Mutreb, the lead negotiator, and Salah al-Tubaigy, a forensic expert specializing in autopsies, were also on trial for the murder and could face the death penalty.

-Shalaan said that when the team saw that it would be impossible to transfer Khashoggi to a safe place to continue negotiating, they decided to kill him.
+On Monday Shalaan said that when the Saudi team that entered the consulate saw that it would not be possible to transfer Khashoggi to a safe place to continue negotiating, they decided to kill him.

 “It was agreed, in consultation between the head of the negotiating team and the culprits, to kill Jamal Khashoggi inside the consulate,” Shalaan said in response to questions from journalists.

-He also said the Saudi consul-general to Turkey at the time, Mohammed al-Otaibi, had been freed after Turkish witnesses said Otaibi had been with them on the day of the crime.
-Two weeks ago, the United States barred Otaibi from entering the country.
+Callamard, the U.N. rapporteur, criticized the trial for having been held behind closed doors, saying that the conditions in international law for doing so had not been met.

-In the investigation into the murder, 21 people were arrested and 10 called in for questioning without arrest, according to Shalaan.
+In the murder investigation, 21 people were arrested and 10 called in for questioning without arrest, according to Shalaan.

-Riyadh’s criminal court pronounced the death penalty on five defendants, whose names have not yet been released, “for committing and directly participating in the murder of the victim”.
+Riyadh’s criminal court pronounced the death penalty on five defendants “for committing and directly participating in the murder of the victim”.
 The three sentenced to prison were given various sentences totaling 24 years “for their role in covering up this crime and violating the law”.

 Shalaan added the investigations proved there was no “prior enmity” between those convicted and Khashoggi.